thetensor-space/OpenDleto/README.md

  0.0  0.0  0.0  0.0  0.0  -1.31282   -1.16861  0.00662803
 ```

-Randomize the tensor by generating there 8x8 ortogonal matrices and performing the change of basis
+Randomize the tensor by generating there 8x8 orthogonal matrices and performing the change of basis:
 ```julia
 julia> rTensorDiagonalBlock = randomizeTensor(tensorDiagonalBlock)
 ```